 Sub-Regional, Regional and National Trophies

-International trophies will be judged in the same manner as regional trophies but will be by varietal.
-For example all National Pinot Noir Trophy winners from around the world will be pitched against each other to find the International Pinot Noir Trophy winner.
+- For instance, all National Pinot Noir Trophy winners from around the world will compete to find the International Pinot Noir Trophy winner.

 Champion Wine Trophies (red, white, rosé, sparkling, sweet, fortified)